sowelswl/sowelswl.github.io/index.md

 - Investor cooperation: Able to provide detailed live trading performance.
 - Academic collaboration: As a doctoral student, I am also actively seeking academic research collaboration opportunities.

 If you are interested in any of the above areas, please feel free to contact me via WeChat or email.
+My email address is weilisong@hnu.edu.cn.
 I am currently based in Beijing and welcome face-to-face meetings.

 ---